Manage Servers, Projects, Tracks and Engines in Director Print

 Director client pulse interval

-This interval determines how often all connected Director clients will poll the master server for configuration changes.
+This interval determines how often all connected Operations will poll the master server for configuration changes.
 It is preset to 2500 milliseconds which is normally fine.
 You only need to touch this setting if there are extraordinarily any clients connected and the polling is imposing a heavy load on the master server.
 Normally this will never be the case.

 Show Servers in Director by